CMeeg/next-azure/README.md

 #### Create Variable Groups in Azure DevOps

 Variable Groups are used to define variables that are used by the Pipeline.
-The `next-app-env-vars` Variable Group is used to hold "default" or "shared" values applicable to all target environments, and the `next-app-env-vars-preview` and `next-app-env-vars-production` Variable Groups hold environment-specific Variables or can override Variables with the same name in the `next-app-env-vars` Variable Group.
+The `next-app-env-vars` Variable Group is used to hold "default" or "shared" values applicable to all target environments, and the `next-app-env-vars-preview` and `next-app-env-vars-prod` Variable Groups hold environment-specific Variables or can override Variables with the same name in the `next-app-env-vars` Variable Group.

 To create the Variable Groups: